lame-impala/params_ready/README.md

 ### Polymorph parameter
 Polymorph parameter is a kind of a union type able to hold parameters of different types and names.
-Types must not necessarily be primitives, arbitrarily complex hash or array parameters are allowed.
-A concept like this might not seem very practical at first since it can be replaced with hash parameters in most contexts, but it provides means to define heterogeneous arrays of parameters, which in turn are useful when composing dynamic SQL queries.
+Types must not necessarily be primitives, arbitrarily complex struct or array parameters are allowed.
+A concept like this might not seem very practical at first since it can be replaced with struct parameters in most contexts, but it provides means to define heterogeneous arrays of parameters, which in turn are useful when composing dynamic SQL queries.
 Definition of a polymorph parameter needs to declare all acceptable